Eating and drinking

 - Follow the Eatwell guide.
 It shows you how much of what you eat should come from each food group.
 If you’re finding it difficult to eat enough, you might find yourself feeling tired, depressed and low on energy, leading to unwanted weight loss.
 On the flipside, being very overweight is also unhealthy for our bodies and can also increase the risk of heart disease and cancers.

 - Aim for 6-8 glasses of fluid every day.
 This doesn’t have to be water - milk, soups, tea and coffee all count.
 Alcohol is best avoided.
 If you have a medical condition talk to your doctor about how much fluid you should drink every day.

 - Make preparing food, cooking, eating and drinking easy.
 Make sure plates, cutlery, cups and glasses are easy to use.
 Two handled mugs, plastic tumblers, kettle tippers can all help.
 Our daily living equipment page has lots of examples for you to think about.

 - Make sure your carer has the support they need.
 If the person who helps look after you is a relative, friend or neighbour, our carers page has lots of top tips and information about support that they can also access.

-Myths and commonly asked questions Back to top
+Frequently asked questions Back to top